 Digital transformation is one of the hottest topics when it comes to IT lately.
 In a recent CIO article, 7 Digital Transformation Myths, several business and IT people were interviewed, including Dan Doggendorf, VP of business operations and CIO for the Dallas Stars NHL hockey team.
-He says to avoid a digital transformation fail, you should take the advice author Stephen Covey has about “beginning with the end in mind.
+He says to avoid failing in your digital transformation, you should take the advice author Stephen Covey has about “beginning with the end in mind.
 Otherwise, you’re just spending money on new cool toys.
 It’s the Christmas present you thought you wanted and got, but it sucks.”

 Has this ever happened to you?
 You were dying for a Hatchimal but were disappointed after you opened it on Christmas morning?
 Ok, maybe not.
 Or the Xbox One X…ok, that sounds pretty awesome.